 Crossfades In Premiere Pro Explained (Constant Gain, Constant Power & Exponential Fade)

-crossfade is where the audio between two shots will either gradually increase or decrease over a brief period of time while overlapping.
-This will create a smoother transition, and when done properly makes the cut appear unnoticeable.
+crossfade is when the audio between two shots gradually increases or decreases over a brief period of time while overlapping.
+This creates a smooth transition, and when done properly, cuts appear unnoticeable.

-There are two primary methods for creating crossfades: either manually using keyframes, or using transitions pre-built into Premiere.
+There are two primary methods for creating crossfades: manually using keyframes or using transitions pre-built into Premiere.

-This article will explain the differences between the three pre-built crossfade transitions inside of Premiere: constant gain, constant power, and exponential fade.
+This article will explain the differences between Premiere’s three pre-built crossfade transitions: constant gain, constant power, and exponential fade.

 Screen Shot 2021 08 10 at 9.30.44 AM